 - Clogged Toilet

 A clogged toilet is the most common toilet problem.
-To fix a clogged toilet, you need only to use a plunger to get the drainage flowing again.
+To fix a clogged toilet, you need to use a plunger to get the drainage flowing again.
 A more permanent solution is to make sure you flush nothing else other than toilet paper down the toilet.
 Polythene bags are a no-go zone.

 - Running Toilet